Why Did the Czech Prime Minister Just Resign His Own Government?

 But whether Sobotka is able to capitalize on this gamble is not entirely up to him.
 Czech President Milos Zeman will control what happens next.

 Zeman openly admired Russian President Vladimir Putin and U.S. President Donald Trump (Zeman’s first phone call with Trump after the inauguration apparently went better than anyone expected).
 He is also widely understood to prefer Babis to Sobotka.
 But Zeman has more of an incentive than just personal preference.
 Zeman faces his own elections in January.
-The only politician in the Czech Republic who could run against him and win is Czech Defense Minister (and former actor) Martin Stropnicky — who, as a member of ANO, answers to Babis.
+The only politician in the Czech Republic who could run against him and win, according to Nic, is Czech Defense Minister (and former actor) Martin Stropnicky — who, as a member of ANO, answers to Babis.
 It is possible, Nic said, that some sort of deal could be struck between the president and the potential next prime minister, one in which Stropnicky doesn’t run and the scenario most advantageous to Babis plays out.

 What does that mean?
 It’s unlikely snap elections would be held — that could be too risky with elections looming.
 And, though Zeman appointed his own caretaker government in 2013, it’s unlikely he’ll do that now (see: elections looming).
 The likeliest option could be that Zeman simply doesn’t accept the resignation and lets the next five months or so play out on its own.
 Or he could allow the resignation for Babis alone, leaving the finance minister with free time to campaign, while still painting himself martyred man — exactly what Sobotka was trying to avoid.